magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-522-->

-*  {{ site.data.var.ee }}no longer throws an error when a category rule assigns a product to a category, and the category is subsequently sorted.
+*  {{ site.data.var.ee }} no longer throws an error when a category rule assigns a product to a category that is subsequently sorted.

 <!--- ACP2E-516-->